Flashing gateware and Linux image#

 UART debug connection

-Fig. 486 UART debug connection#
+Fig. 489 UART debug connection#

-Now you can run tio <port> in a terminal window to access the UART debug port connection.
+Now you can run tio <port> -b 115200 in a terminal window to access the UART debug port connection.
 Once you are connected properly you can press the Reset button which will show you a progress bar like in the

 BeagleV-Fire booting HSS with progress bar

-Fig. 487 BeagleV-Fire booting HSS with progress bar#
+Fig. 490 BeagleV-Fire booting HSS with progress bar#

 Once you see that progress bar on your screen you can start pressing any button (0-9/a-z) which will stop the board from fully booting and you’ll be able to access Hart Software Services (HSS) prompt.
 BeagleV-Fire’s eMMC content is written by the Hart Software Services (HSS) using the usbdmsc command.
 The HSS usbdmsc command exposes the eMMC as a USB mass storage device USB type C connector.